-Television legal dramas have trained the American people to understand that all of the important legal maneuverings in a criminal case takes place in a courtroom in front of a judge and jury.
+Television legal dramas have trained the American people to understand that all of the important legal maneuverings in a criminal case take place in a courtroom in front of a judge and jury.
 This conception can safely be included among the myths of criminal justice.
 Consider that over 90% of criminal charges result in a guilty plea and never go to trial.
 Most of these are the result of a plea bargain agreement hammered out between the prosecution (the state) and the defense.
 The fact is that many important legal steps are taken prior to trial.
 These steps make for a functional criminal justice system but are not good drama, so they never get the spotlight on television.

 The Right to an Attorney

 Counsel, either hired by the defendant or appointed by the court, represents almost every criminal defendant in both state and federal courts.
 Defendants representing themselves are far more common with misdemeanors.
 There is a common belief that appointed lawyers do not do as good a job defending their clients as do privately hired attorneys.
 In a report issued by the Bureau of Justice Statistics (Harlow, 2002), it was found that there was very little difference between how counsel was obtained on the verdict of guilty.
 However, it was also found that among those receiving a guilty verdict, a higher percentage of defendants with appointed counsel were sentenced to incarceration.
 The BJS study also found that the rate of entering a guilty plea was higher with appointed counsel.
 About 75% of inmates with appointed counsel pleaded guilty, while around 66% of those with hired counsel pleaded guilty.